-Currently, population growth in Greater Minnesota is largely concentrated in the larger metropolitandesignated counties such as Blue Earth and Olmsted, the north central lakes area such as Itasca, Cass and Hubbard, and in counties where there is a concentration of non-white populations, such as Kandiyohi and Mower.
+Currently, population growth in Greater Minnesota is concentrated in larger metropolitan-designated counties such as Blue Earth, Stearns and Olmsted, the north central counties of Itasca, Cass and Hubbard, and in counties where there is a concentration of non-white populations, such as Kandiyohi and Mower.

 Meanwhile, the most urban areas of the state, including the Twin Cities, have seen a significant increase in annual population gains compared to the previous decade, primarily due to a significantly larger international migration into these areas.
-Unless a similar migration trend of either growing domestic or international in-migration is seen in rural areas, most of rural Minnesota is projected to continue losing population over the next 20 to 30 years.
+Micropolitan cities in Greater Minnesota are expected to see continued growth as well but at a lower rate.
+Without growth in domestic or international in-migration in rural areas, most of rural Minnesota is projected to continue losing population over the next 20 to 30 years.

-Also, one aspect of these trends that continues to get overlooked is the in-migration of 30- to 49-yearolds across Greater Minnesota.
+One aspect of these trends that continues to get overlooked, however, is the in-migration of 30- to 49year-olds across Greater Minnesota.
 Many rural development organizations are recognizing this trend and are developing initiatives that focus on recruitment and retention in this age group.